Ballantynes: 20th century

-From its humble beginnings the Ballantynes business expanded until, by 1947, it occupied 80 m of street front in Cashel Street, 50 m in Colombo Street and another 21 m in Lichfield Street.
-This prime corner site covered about an acre that contained seven conjoined buildings, six of which had three or more hardwood floors that were interconnected on multiple levels by large passageways between the buildings to allow staff and customers to move freely about the store.
-By the time of the infamous Ballantynes fire it was widely known as the 'queen of department stores' in the city.
-The showrooms, fitting rooms, art gallery and sumptuous tearooms catered to the elite of Canterbury.
-The business was owned and managed by two brothers who were from the Ballantyne family.
+Prior to the 1947 fire Ballantynes occupied a large site with 80 metres of street front on Cashel Street, 50 metres on Colombo Street and another 21 metres on Lichfield Street.
+The site covered around an acre that contained seven conjoined buildings, six of which had three or more hardwood floors that were interconnected on multiple levels by large passageways between the buildings to allow staff and customers to move freely about the store.